WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Jill Schoelen, Tom Villard and Dee Wallace

-Fifteen years ago, director and producer Lanyard Gates finished a film called The Possessor, which was almost lost in a fire that engulfed the theater where it was being screened.
-Gate's body was never found and the movie remained lost.
+Fifteen years ago, enigmatic director, producer and possibly cult leader Lanyard Gates finished a film called The Possessor which was seemingly lost in a fire that not only engulfed a theater it was being screened at, but also took the life of Gates himself despite no actual body ever found.

-Maggie (The Stepfather's Jill Schoelen) attends a film school where she, her classmates and professor decided to do a B-Movie Horrorthon as a project, featuring films that used gimmicks like 3D props, Shock-o-rama and Odor-Vision.
+Forwarding ahead to the present, Maggie (Jill Schoelen) attends a film school where she, her classmates and a professor plan a B-Movie Horror-thon as a project, featuring films that utilized shlocky gimmicks like hovering 3D props, electrifying Shock-o-Rama and stinky Odor-Vision.
 The movie marathon will be held in, by luck, the same theatre Gates worked at during his filming of The Possessor.
-It's a college project they all can enjoy until a horribly burnt figure starts to take the identity of Maggie's friends and killing them one by one.
-Could it be that Gates escaped his southern fried fate and now has returned with a vengeance?
+It's a film festival they can all enjoy until a horribly burnt figure starts to take the lives of Maggie's friends one by one.
+Could it be Gates?
+Somehow surviving his southern fried fate and has now returned with a vengeance?

-With plot holes everywhere and a low (actual) bodycount, Popcorn should have been a disastrous movie.
+With plot holes everywhere and a passable bodycount, Popcorn (1991) should have been a disastrous movie.
 Its box office bombed, resulting to the movie ending up getting tossed from one discount theatre to the next, barely making any recognition.
-Still, for some of us slasher fans, we see something else that we learned to like and appreciate.
+Still, for slasher fans, this is a movie that tried to be different and fun by embracing the same gimmicky practices it satirizes, something a lot of us learned to appreciate over the years.

-For starters, Popcorn knew how to handle its characters as, while being a horror film, you can tell there's a lighthearted feel to them to the point they are chummy despite a few animosities in between, making them such a strong and likable cast.
-Though the individual characterizations might be weak per se (and so might be some the actor's performances), they're the tolerable corniness that reminisces of the 80s stereotype, making Popcorn a film that sparks nostalgia for the sub-genre's golden decade.
-Other lighthearted moments include an 80s inspired montage of our gang happily preparing the theater, a reggae band that plays a bad yet catchy pop song during a momentary black out and, as of the B-Movie element, snippets of 50s B-movies played from time to time!
+For starters, Popcorn (1991) knew how to handle its characters as, while being a horror film, you can tell there's a lighthearted feel to them to the point they're chummy despite a few animosities in between, making them such a strong and likable cast.
+Though the individual characterizations might be weak per se (and so might be some of the performances), they're the tolerable corniness that's reminiscent of the 80s cheese, making Popcorn (1991) a film that sparks nostalgia for the sub-genre's golden decade.
+Other lighthearted moments include an 80s-inspired montage of our gang happily preparing the theater, a reggae band playing a catchy pop song during a momentary black out and, snippets of the fictional 50s B-movies being played from time to time!

-Next, the story; it may be bombarded with holes but there's enough thrills, eerie moments and an estranged situations to keep a fan glued to the screen.
-Some references to the Italian Gialli are used such as black gloves, mannequins to distract victims, the fancy colored lighting and trippy imagery.
-The kills, while indeed are little in count and very tame, built some fair tension and are often memorable for their bizarre nature.
+The story, may it be bombarded with holes, still has enough thrills, eerie moments and estranged situations to keep a fan glued to the screen.
+Some references to Italian gialli are used to give the film a macabre taste such as black gloved- hands preparing weapons, mannequins to distract victims, fancy colored lighting and trippy imagery.
+The kills, while indeed are little in count and dry of blood, build fair tension and are often memorable for their bizarre nature.
 Where else can you find death-by-poisoned stink bomb?
 Or a man impaled on a giant mosquito prop?

-The climax also features a clever twist on the identity of the killer and their connection to the Gates' fire incident, giving the villain a personality and a motive that is similar to Wes Craven's Scream.
-The killer's habit of putting face masks may not sound like a new idea, but Popcorn's has a neat twist to it; instead of a mask of pure flesh or paper-mache, our killer creates a realistic latex that resemble Maggie's friends and uses them to lure their victims.
+The climax also features a clever twist on the identity of the killer and their connections to Gates' fiery incident, giving the villain a personality and a motive that is similar to Wes Craven's Scream (1996).
+The killer's habit of putting face masks may not sound like a new idea, but Popcorn (1991)'s has a neat twist to it; instead of a mask of pure flesh or paper-mache, our killer creates realistic latex faces to move around undetected and lure their victims in.
 While no Scooby-Doo style unmasking happened here, we did got a good look on the killer's real face and it ain't pretty!

-Lastly, and perhaps Popcorn's strongest point, was that it took us for a good stroll back further into memory lane with the snazzy gimmicks used to promote or made to make a film from the 50s unique and fun.
-Popcorn is kinda like that, a gimmick that shows off its love letter approach to those decades of dangling skeletons, multiple endings and electro-buzzers on seats, when you could have fun and be your greasy, horror obsessed self.
-Even with it's modest budget, you got to hand it to the movie's resourcefulness for props (That Shock-Clock.
-I want one, now!) to give it a big-budget look.
+Lastly, and perhaps Popcorn (1991)'s strongest point, is that it took us for a good stroll back further into memory lane with the snazzy gimmicks used to make old shcool popcorn fright flicks an experience.
+Popcorn (1991) is kinda like that, a gimmick that shows off its love letter approach to those decades of dangling skeletons, multiple endings and electro-buzzers on seats, when you could have fun and be your greasy, horror obsessed self.
+Even with its modest budget, you got to hand it to the movie's resourcefulness for props and sets (That Shock-Clock.
+I want one, now!) to give it an enjoyable big-budget look.

-A few years before the witty, self-satire of Scream, Popcorn made a good run at that and, while flawed, still managed to be entertaining.
-It may suffer from the 90s disease of tame kills and teenage angst, but it's enthusiastic plotting, solid cast, and a homage to the 50s horror era, you can't go wrong with a viewing of this cult classic.
+A few years before the witty, self-satire of Scream (1996), Popcorn (1991) made a good run at that and, while flawed, still managed to be entertaining.
+It may suffer from the 90s disease of tame kills and teenage angst, but its enthusiastic plotting, solid cast, and homage to 50s horror era, you can't go wrong with a viewing of this cult classic.

 Bodycount: